-The funding commitments recommended for the first stage of redistricting in 2015-2017 are reviewed at the final section of this part of the Plan.
+The funding commitments recommended for the first stage of redistricting in 2016-2017 are reviewed at the final section of this part of the plan.

-Enhancements to the Existing Education Finance Structure: Resources for Students affected by redistricting, additional resources need to be targeted to schools based on the students' needs.
+Enhancements to the Existing Education Finance Structure: Resources for Students

+Resources Required to Support of Low-income Students and English Language Learners: In order to serve better serve the students living in the City of Wilmington, especially those affected by redistricting, additional resources need to be targeted to schools based on the students' needs.
 As documented by many previous work groups including WEAC, students in poverty and English language learners have unique needs that require additional resources in excess of what typically is required.
 In order to best serve these students, districts should receive increased funding and the flexibility in deciding how to spend their dollars.
-Currently, units do not offer much flexibility other than the ability to be split in two to support two paraprofessionals in certain cases.31
+Currently, most units do not offer much flexibility other than the ability to be split in two to support two paraprofessionals in certain cases.